Gabesz/rubik-trainer/README.md

 ## Features

 - **Three trainers in one app**: F2L (41 cases), OLL (57 cases), and PLL (21 cases) with unified UX.
+- **Dark theme support**: Toggle between light and dark themes with a theme switcher in the navbar.
+Theme preference is saved in `localStorage` and persists across sessions.
 - **Easy navigation**: Switch between trainers via dropdown menu in the header, or return to the home page.
+Click on algorithm names or images in list view to navigate directly to training mode for that specific algorithm.
 - **Filterable lists**: Filter by case type or learned state.
 Offcanvas filter panel accessible via floating button (bottom-left) when filters are off-screen.
 - **Sort toggle**: "Default" or "Short algs" (shortest standard algorithms first).
 Filter and sort choices persist per trainer in `localStorage`.
 - **Editable algorithms**: Case cards show SVG diagrams, setup moves, and a single editable "Alg" field (defaults to the standard).
 Your edits are saved per trainer in `localStorage`.
 - **Learned tracking**: One-click "Mark as learned" tracking; data persists between sessions and is separated per trainer (F2L, OLL, PLL).
 - **Training mode**: Surfaces random learned cases only, supports quick re-rolls, and exits with `Esc` on desktop.
 Each training session has a unique URL with the algorithm ID (e.g., `/oll/oll-1`), allowing direct linking and automatic regeneration of a new random element on browser refresh.
+  - **Blur effect**: When starting training via the "Training" button, the standard algorithm is blurred by default.
+Click to reveal/hide.
+This effect is not applied when navigating from list view.
+  - **Quick actions**: "Back" button returns to list view, "More details" opens external algorithm details in a new tab.
-- **Responsive design**: Tuned for mobile, tablet, and desktop; optional hover-only dimming effects for large screens.
+- **Responsive design**: Tuned for mobile, tablet, and desktop.
+Mobile navbar automatically closes when clicking menu items.
+No animation on mobile menu collapse for instant feedback.
 - **Installable PWA**: Full offline support with service worker caching for algorithms and SVG assets.
 The app works completely offline after the first visit.
 - **Reset options**: "Reset Progress" clears learned items; "Reset algs" (with badge count) restores all edited algs to defaults after confirmation.
 - **F2L-specific styling**: F2L trainer displays larger SVG images (110x110px) compared to OLL/PLL (120px max-width).